auth0/Auth0.swift/README.md

 ```
 </details>

-> 💡 Check the [Setting up Sign In with Apple](https://auth0.com/docs/connections/social/apple-native) guide for more information about integrating Sign In with Apple with Auth0.
+> 💡 See the [Setting up Sign In with Apple](https://auth0.com/docs/connections/social/apple-native) guide for more information about integrating Sign In with Apple with Auth0.

 #### Facebook Login